 Today I came across this Open University free course quite by accident.
 Because it was about family archives and would be relevant to this module I immediately enrolled in the course.

-I was suitable impressed with this course.
+I was suitably impressed with this course.
 It covered the history of photographic portraiture in very digestible bit sizes of information – just enough to put everything into context and lay out a good foundation of understanding the genre.
 What I also found so illuminating was the importance of understanding the social mores and culture of the specific time.

 The course began by introducing the concept of idealisation which was, of course, prevalent in painting portraiture.
 It was a fundamental belief that the artist had to highlight the sitter’s best features in the most flattering way and hide the sitter’s blemishes in the shadows of the portrait.
 Anything less than a perfect rendition of the sitter was regarded as crude.